temporalio/cli/temporalcli/commandsmd/commands.md

 The temporal operator namespace update command updates a Namespace.

 Namespaces can be assigned a different active Cluster.
-`temporal operator namespace update -n namespace --active-cluster=NewActiveCluster`
+`temporal operator namespace update -n namespace --active-cluster NewActiveCluster`

 Namespaces can also be promoted to global Namespaces.
 `temporal operator namespace update -n namespace --promote-global`

 Any Archives that were previously enabled or disabled can be changed through this command.
 However, URI values for archival states cannot be changed after the states are enabled.
-`temporal operator namespace update -n namespace --history-archival-state=enabled --visibility-archival-state=disabled`
+`temporal operator namespace update -n namespace --history-archival-state enabled --visibility-archival-state disabled`

 <!--
 * maximum-args=1